Install on Linux

 Configure and Install Mugnsoft’s Monitor

-At startup the monitor component will autmatically look for its host version of web browsers and download the related webdrivers.
+At startup the monitor component will autmatically look for his host version of web browsers and download the related webdrivers.
 To do so the probe will need access to the following webdriver website:

 Note: